-Hemp grows quicker than cotton, uses less water and leaves the soil behind cleaner and healthier.
-Levi’s has combined hemp yarn with 77% cotton in their High Loose Jeans – and we couldn’t tell the difference.
+Hemp grows quicker than cotton, uses less water, and leaves the soil behind cleaner and healthier.
+Levi’s has combined hemp yarn with 77% cotton in their High Loose Jeans and we couldn’t tell the difference.
 (Don’t fret about the negative connotations normally associated with hemp; there’s no tell-tale smell here, nor does hemp contain the hallucinogenic compound found in marijuana.)

-Also, look out for jeans made from Tencel lyocell, a soft fibre sourced from sustainably harvested wood, according to Levi’s.
+Also, look out for jeans made from Tencel lyocell, a soft fiber sourced from sustainably harvested wood, according to Levi’s.
 Blended with cotton or polyester, it makes for an even softer jean that will biodegrade when it finally makes its way to landfill.